Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 They appear to be small, crystalline concentrations of magic that are in the shape of a 3-dimensional prism, with a clear, smooth icy surface.

 They rapidly regenerate damaged regions, regrow lost parts, and harden into bone-like formations when necessary.
 They also quickly flash-freeze harmful microrgamism that enter their body.

+### Mouth

+Due to magic, a sprinklekit’s teeth are infinitely replicable.
+Their tongue is also barbed to assist grooming the fur of themselves and others.
+Despite being organless, a sprinklekit possesses an anomalous esophagus that doesn’t necessitate respiration, serving only to navigate food towards the soul.

 ### Bones